-There are many ways in which you can get the storage right and protect your precious favorites.
+There are many ways in which you can properly store your watch.
 Most methods revolve around keeping the piece in a dark, dry, temperature-controlled environment, far away from moisture and the destructive effects it can have on the dial, movement, and other parts.
 There are other additional measures you can take to ensure your watch remains operational and ages well.
 Using a high quality travel and storage case like the Triple WATCHPOD may be one the best investments you make for your watch.

 Moisture is your watch’s biggest foe.
 Keeping the timepiece unprotected in a cold safe, for example, might seem like the right thing to do, but is it really?
 While it may keep the watch locked away securely, the condensation inside can have a rather withering impact.
 Humidity can creep into your movements and deprive the oils of their lubricating properties by coagulating them.

 Quartz watches are known to often fall victim to condensation which can damage the IC circuits effortlessly.